katemoser/typescript-pixly/HowTo.md

 3. dotenv (built in type declarations) to protect our .env environmental variables while in production: npm install dotenv
 4. All collaborators make their own .env files that will store their personal keys.
-5. install cors soo we can use two different ports: npm install cors 5a. install cors types : npm i --save-dev @types/cors
+5. install cors so we can use two different ports: npm install cors 5a. install cors types : npm i --save-dev @types/cors
+6. Install multer so we can encode and then send the FormData/File from back end to AWS S3
+6a. install multer-s3
+    npm install multer
+    npm install multer-s3
+    npm install aws-sdk (types should be included) and types
+    npm i --save-dev @types/multer
+    npm i --save-dev @types/multer-s3

 ### Database ###